 Radon is a naturally occurring radioactive gas that comes from the soil.
-You cannot taste or smell radon, the only way to know if radon is in you building is by testing.
+You cannot taste or smell radon, the only way to know if radon is in your building is by testing.
 Health Canada has conducted studies that estimate the Yukon has radon in 20% of its buildings.

 Is Radon actually dangerous?

 YES!
 Radon is the second leading cause of lung cancer after smoking and is found in many Yukon homes.
-The two biggest factors involving the risk from radon is the concentration of the radon levels and the length of time you have been exposed to those concentrations.
+The two biggest factors involving the risk from radon are the concentration of the radon levels and the length of time you have been exposed to those concentrations.

 “I have lived in my house for 40 years and I feel fine.”

 Radon is not like smoking where the health effects are felt and seen long before cancer is actually present in your body.
-There is no other health effects during exposure to high radon levels.
+There are no other health effects during exposure to high radon levels.
 Cancer will suddenly appear and then the battle begins.

 How does radon get into my house?